ctkelley/SIAMFANLEquations.jl/README.md

 ### What's after 0.3.2?

 - 0.3.3 goes out when Chapter 3 is finished.
-I'm hoping for sometime in May.
+I'm hoping for sometime soon after I tag 0.3.2.

 - 0.4.0 is Anderson acceleration.

 - 0.5.0 is Broyden's method